 Labour Market Impact Assessment (LMIA)

-Getting Labour Market Impact Assessment is an important step in getting a temporary work permit in Canada.
-It has to be properly filed with Employment and Social Development Canada (ESDC)/Service Canada stating that a business can hire the temporary worker.
+Getting a Labour Market Impact Assessment (LMIA) is an important step in getting a temporary work permit in Canada.
+It must be properly filed with Employment and Social Development Canada (ESDC)/Service Canada, certifying that a business can hire a temporary worker.

-This process is known as a Labour Market Impact Assessment (LMIA).
-A LMIA verifies that there is a need for a temporary worker and that no Canadian applicants are available to do the job, giving the Canadian citizens a priority in labour market over foreign nationals.
-If you hire a temporary worker through the TFWP, you will need to apply for a LMIA and pay the required fee.
+An LMIA verifies that there is a need for a temporary worker and that no Canadian applicants are available to do the job, giving priority to Canadian residents over foreign nationals.
+If an employer hires a temporary worker through the Temporary Foreign Worker Program (TFWP), they will need to apply for an LMIA and pay the required fee.

-Although the rules and guidelines are available on government sites the labour situation in Canada changes quarterly, and the final decision to issue a work permit rests with Immigration, Refugees and Citizenship Canada.
-Not all occupations on a positive LMIA list result in a work permit.
-There are nuances in filling out documentation and access to the most current information is the key to success:
+Since the labour market in Canada changes quarterly, the final decision on issuing work permits rests solely with IRCC (Immigration, Refugees and Citizenship Canada).
+Not all occupations on a positive LMIA list are issued a work permit.
+There are several complexities when filling out documents, and knowing the most current information is key to your application’s success.

-- What businesses are eligible to apply for LMIA and hire foreign workers?
+- What businesses are eligible to apply for an LMIA and hire foreign workers?

 - The current list of professions eligible for LMIA